-4.3.1 Accessing Video Analytics: two methods
+4.3.1 Accessing Video Analytics: Two Methods

-4.3.1.1 Option 1: Via the Cameras Panel
+Option 1: Via the Cameras Panel

 Setup Tab / Configure Servers / Cameras / Select camera / Right-Click or click button at the bottom of the tab.
+Video analytics

-Note: When adding algorithms in this window, the algorithm will only be associated with the selected camera.

-Note: this is a quick setup method for a camera that has been previously licensed for video analytics.
+- When adding algorithms in this window, the algorithm will only be associated with the selected camera. - This is a quick setup method for a camera that has been previously licensed for video analytics.
 However, this method does not give the user the ability to associate an analytics license to a new camera.

-4.3.1.2 Option 2: Via the Video Analytics Panel
+Option 2: Via the Video Analytics Panel